bharatk21k/lesscode-iac/README.md

 ### In AWS

 #### [cert](https://github.com/van001/lciac/tree/master/microservice/aws/cert)
 Cert module helps create a valid ACM.
-If you are going to use 'route' module, which uses cloufront to route requests to ALB, you will have to create certificate in "US_EAST_1" region only.
+If you are going to use 'route' module, which uses cloudfront to route requests to ALB, you will have to create certificate in "US_EAST_1" region only.

 1. Creates an ACM in the specified region
 2. Updates Route53 entries to auto verify the created cert.